airbytehq/airbyte/docs/release_notes/april_2024.md

 - A new OSS [Quickstart](/deploying-airbyte/local-deployment) that automatically manages all install steps for you.
 Mac users can also use Brew to install the `abctl` command.

 - (Self-Managed Enterprise only) Improvements to connection migrations.
-Any changes to authentication or ingress URL configurations can be saved without deleting state and includes a backwards-compatible alternative to setting the webapp-url property through the airbyte.yml file.
+Any changes to authentication or ingress URL configurations can be saved without deleting state.
+The improvement also includes a backwards-compatible alternative to setting the webapp-url property through the airbyte.yml file.

 ## Connector Improvements